SheinaG/PECG/docs/tutorials/pecg_analysis.rst

 .. image:: after_analysis.png
    :align: center

-.. note:: For multilead anlysis only the median of each biomarker will be presented in the table, while for singel lead anlysis 6 statistical mesurment will be presented for each biomarker: mean, median, min, max.
+.. note:: For multilead anlysis only the median of each biomarker will be presented in the table, while for single lead anlysis 6 statistical mesurment computed over the selected window (defined by W.S.
+W.L.) will be presented for each biomarker namely: mean, median, min, max.
 IQR and std.

 **Exporting morphological biomarkers**
 --------------------------------------------

-You can export the morphological biomarkers by **PhysioZoo ECG**.
-Go to File -> Save Fiducial statistics.
-The excel file that you saved containe all the computed biomarkers for each lead.
+You can export the morphological biomarkers.
+Go to File -> Save Fiducial Biomarkers.
+The excel file contains the engineered ECG biomarkers for each lead.

 .. image:: results_mor_analysis.PNG
    :align: center